cgneo/CarbonTracker/README.md

   3. Go to CarbonTracker, open and run it inside Qt.
   4. Go to /Server/example-QTcpSocket/build*..., open the executable, and you will be able to send message to CarbonTracker (by looking at the console output).

+Finally, to run the project as a new user (first time), it is important to corroborate that on the folder "resources", there is no .json file.

 ## Introduction
 CarbonTracker is a desktop GUI app that quantifies and analyzes CO2 emissions, using databases, by retrieving and computing the environmental impact